 We like to know that every adoption is going to be successful and much of this depends on the blending of personalities and temperaments of other pets.
 The trial period can be extended in some circumstances.

 We do try to provide guidance regarding the suitability of our available dogs for each rehoming situation.
 However, we do understand that there are rare cases where it does not work out, and our adoption policy is that in the event that any Greyhound rehomed by Greyhound Rescue Victoria cannot stay in its adoptive home or circumstances require the rehoming of the dog, even if it is years later, the Greyhound must be returned or surrendered back to Greyhound Rescue Victoria.

-If it isn’t working out, the greyhound can be returned to us — pending the return of all paperwork and the dog, a refund of 80% of your adoption fee will be returned.
+If it isn’t working out, the greyhound can be returned to us (whilst the trial is still valid), and pending the return of all paperwork, items received as part of the adopt and your greyhound, then a refund of 80% of your adoption fee will be returned.